-SVG offers animation and design advantages beyond performance
+SVG offers advantages for animation and design to web developers beyond performance

-Most people know using SVG is a great way to save on performance for the loading time of your website.
+Most developers know SVG images are incredibly memory efficient and as a result offer dramatic speed improvements for the loading time of your website.

-One thing you may not know however is that SVG icons can easily be styled and animated in ways other image formats may not.
+One thing new developers may not know however is that SVG images can easily be styled and animated in ways most other image formats can not.

-You can also animate SVG images by morphing the SVG image's path on hover state.
+You can also animate SVG images by morphing SVG image paths on hover state.

-It's easier to use absolute and relative positioning to create background element layouts than adjusting z-index values
+It's easier to use absolute and relative positioning to create background layouts than by adjusting z-index values

 Stripe's pricing page, like many webpages, uses background layouts to add visual flair without distracting users from important customer messaging.